 Here are the top 10 college planning mistakes I see families make and how you can avoid them.

-1. Assume you won’t qualify for need-based aid.
+1. Assuming you won’t qualify for need-based aid.
 Since the financial aid calculations are relatively complex there are a lot of myths out there about what it will take to qualify.
 I’ve seen families with incomes as high as $250,000 qualify for some need-based aid.
 On the flip side, I have seen families earning $75,000 not qualify.
 It is important that you get an accurate assessment of your particular situation to determine if you might qualify.
 Generally speaking, you are more likely to qualify for need-based aid if your student attends relatively expensive schools or if you have multiple students attending college at the same time.

 2. Starting your planning too late. (or not at all) Since your base year starts in the middle of the junior year of high school, there may be things that you need to do in the sophomore or early junior year before the base year starts.
 Of course, starting early not only applies to the financial side but to many aspects of college planning as well.
 I’ve never had anyone tell me they started their college planning too early but there are a whole lot of people who have said they started too late!